lmcdon14/GiftLink/general_info.md

 of the Facebook Graph API is that we will be able to create virtual [test users](https://developers.facebook.com/docs/graph-api/reference/v2.12/test-user) to make API calls.

 **Use these API's**
-- /{app-id}/accounts/test-users to create and associate test users.
+- /{app-id}/accounts/test-users -to create and associate test users-.
-- /{test-user-id} to update a test user's password or name.
+- /{test-user-id} -to update a test user's password or name-.